Wai Yuen Ting: Club career

+In 2023, Wai Yuen Ting played for Thai Women's League 1. football club Chonburi FA.

 International career

 Wai Yuen Ting has been capped for Hong Kong at senior level in both football and futsal.
 In football, she represented Hong Kong at two EAFF E-1 Football Championship editions (2017 and 2019), the 2018 AFC Women's Asian Cup qualification, the 2018 Asian Games and the 2020 AFC Women's Olympic Qualifying Tournament.

 In futsal, Wai Yuen Ting played for Hong Kong at the 2018 AFC Women's Futsal Championship.